 Each pipeline has to be associated with a queue broker:

 pipelines: local: broker: "ephemeral"

-You are able to use shorter declaration when only one YAML value is presented:
+You can use shorter declaration when only one YAML value needed:

 pipelines: local.broker: "ephemeral"

 Some brokers will require you to specify additional pipeline options, specific to the implementation.
 For example, Amazon SQS:

 pipelines: pipeline-name: broker: sqs queue: default declare: MessageRetentionPeriod: 86400

 Each created job must correlate to a pipeline.
 You can either specify the pipeline directly in your application or let the application server resolve it automatically.